 - The Best Paleo Pumpkin Pie

-Refrigerate your mixing bowl until chilled before starting.
+- Refrigerate your mixing bowl or place it in the freezer until chilled before starting.

-Place the chilled bowl into a stand, or using a hand mixer beat the coconut cream until it's fluffy, about 1-2 minutes.
+- Place the chilled bowl into a stand, or using a hand mixer beat the coconut cream until it's fluffy and soft peaks form about 1-2 minutes.

 - Scrape down the sides of the bowl.
 Then add the sweetener to taste, and vanilla, and beat again just to combine.
 You can also mix it in by hand.